-Summer is almost here and its time to find the right camp for your child.
+How do you find the right camp for your child?
 Our summer FUN Camps Guide makes planning your summer easier.
 Each of the camps is listed with its’ pricing, session dates, description and photos.
 Look out for the videos because they really give you a feel for the camp excitement.

 Language: There are camps in Jerusalem that are bi-lingual, tri-lingual and specifically English camps.
 You can choose to put your local child in a camp like Camp Ramah or All Star Sports where many campers and counselors speak English.
 Tourists have the choice of exposing their kids to a Hebrew only environment or choosing a camp where the counselors and campers speak English.

 Type of camp: In Jerusalem you have so many choices for your camp experience.
 So if your child loves theater they will enjoy performing at the JELLY Drama Camp or if they love music they may enjoy band came at Lenagen Bekef.

 Whether you are looking for an art camp, a sports camp, a technology camp, drama camp, nature camp or even a martial arts camp, there are many to choose from.
 From our home page in the header menu you can search our FUN Camps Guide using these search criteria.

 Transportation: If you are visiting Jerusalem for the summer and you won’t have a car, then you need to keep in mind which camps have transportation provided and which ones are walking distance from the place you are staying.
 The camps located just outside Jerusalem like the King David Horseback Riding camp offer transportation in a nice air conditioned mini bus.
 Some of the local camps including the All Star Sports Camp offer transportation from within Jerusalem as well as from communities outside Jerusalem like Modiin and Beit Shemesh.